The Cuyahoga River is a lynchpin of Northeast Ohio.

 However, it’s most commonly known for the times it caught fire – 13 times, specifically, from 1868 to 1969.
 It’s this final conflagration, along with an article about the blaze in Time magazine, which transformed the river into a national punchline.

 But Cuyahoga’s story has as many twists as the river itself.
-Both the river’s quality and its reputation have enjoyed a renaissance in since then.
-People can learn about the river’s history and future during a special program at 6:30 p.m. on Tuesday, Oct 22, at the Concord Community Center (7671 Auburn Road, Concord Township.)
+Both the river’s quality and its reputation have enjoyed a renaissance since then.
+People can learn about the river’s history and future during a special program we’re hosting at 10 a.m. on Tuesday, Oct 22, at the Concord Community Center (7671 Auburn Road, Concord Township.)

-Tami Brown, general manager of the Greater Cleveland Aquarium, will take everyone on a tour of the crooked river’s remarkable history.
+Bruce Orendorf, director of artistic productions and operations at the Greater Cleveland Aquarium, will take everyone on a tour of the crooked river’s remarkable history.

 This program is free to attend and open to all.
 We only ask that you register beforehand.
-You can sign up online or call us at (440) 255-8811 ext.
-247.
+You can register by calling the Concord Community Center at (440) 639-4650.